 A community based on going outside, being in nature, and not being defined by flaws.
 When you have a flaw, think you have a flaw, or someone else thinks you have a flaw.
 Not Defined By Flaw.
 Soon enough you realize that the flaws you have judged in the past are no longer flaws, they're just a part of life.
 Just like in nature, there are no flaws.
 There is just beauiful nuances.Join LEMON for weekly events where we go out in nature, connect with each other, build friendships, and learn from each other.Non-judgement type zone, loving connections, and always growth.

-LEMON likes to create a great environment for people to be in, and to Not Defined By Flaw.
-We happen to love certain places and the way they feel.
-Here are some of our regular events that we value.
+LEMON likes to create a great environment for people to be in, and to be Not Defined By Flaw.
+We happen to love certain places and how they feel.
+Here are some of our regular meets that we value.

 • Street Fairs• Yard Sales